-In fact, Word 2013’s PDF compatibility is so good, you can right-click the image and view an entire list of editable graphic options including cropping, sizing, formatting, positioning, adding captions, and even attaching hyperlinks.
+In fact, Word’s PDF compatibility is so good now, you can right-click the image and view an entire list of editable graphic options including cropping, sizing, formatting, positioning, adding captions, and even attaching hyperlinks.

 The real benefit for everyone else is the convenience of copying data from one document to another that previously originated within incompatible file formats.
-PDFs are smaller, easier to email, and much more efficient for printing because the format is portable, therefore, all the necessary elements to produce the finished product are collected into a single file.
+PDFs are smaller, easier to email, and much more efficient for printing, because the format is portable.
+All the necessary elements to produce the finished product are collected into a single file.

 The downside of Word’s Reflow feature is that some companies use the PDF format to ensure some measure of copyright protection on the documents they distribute.
 There is a solution for these groups as well.
 Password-protect the document in Acrobat for Read Only, so the file cannot be copied or converted.

-Immediately, the system displays the following PDF file type screen.
-Choose: Optimize for Standard (publishing online and printing) and check the box for Open File After Publishing, then click Save.
+2. Immediately, the system displays the following PDF file type screen.
+Choose Optimize for Standard (publishing online and printing) and check the box for Open File After Publishing, then click Save.

-Another option for saving or resaving a document as a PDF file is to export it.
+3. Another option for saving or re-saving a document as a PDF file is to export it.
 Choose File > Export, select Create PDF/XPS Document in the left column, then click the button with the same name.

-Again, the system displays the following PDF file type screen.
-Choose: Optimize for Standard (publishing online and printing) and check the box for Open File After Publishing if you want the PDF to open after it’s saved.
+4. Again, the system displays the following PDF file type screen.
+Choose Optimize for Standard (publishing online and printing) and check the box for Open File After Publishing if you want the PDF to open after it’s saved.
 Then click the Publish button and your new PDF is created.

-Right click the image, choose Wrap Text > More Layout Options, and the following screen appears:
+1. Right click the image, choose Wrap Text > More Layout Options, and the following screen appears: